Business Litigation and Shareholder Actions

 The firm regularly represents businesses and individuals in disputes involving any variety of business torts, shareholder and partnership disputes, employment relationships, and breaches of contract.

-Over the past decade, Mark has developed a niche practice in shareholder and member oppression actions under MCL 450.1489 and 4515.
+Over the past two decades, Mark has developed a niche practice in shareholder and member oppression actions under MCL 450.1489 and 4515.
 He has represented plaintiffs and defendants in dozens of oppression cases involving wide ranging forms of relief, including corporate dissolution, buy-outs, and damages ranging from the hundreds of thousands to tens of millions of dollars – both in trial and through negotiations and settlement.

 Mark's recoveries in business litigation cases have repeatedly ranked among the top recoveries in the state.
 In 2013, Mark obtained the #1 largest settlement reported in Michigan Lawyers Weekly, in a complex shareholder oppression case.